 The Project’s Mission

 The project aims to encourage and help the children in making better decisions about their future.
 By providing these children with a bit of stability they are offering the children a new perspective on life as well as offering new opportunities for them.
-Since there are no effective laws to protect children in Thailand, the purpose of Child Protection Foundation is to provide protection so the children do not end up on the street.
+The purpose of Child Protection Foundation is to provide protection so that the children don’t end up on the street.
 Your work is to build the children’s confidence and to focus on their mental well-being and thereby give them a second chance to create their own future.
 The organisation further works to establish multi-cultural exchanges for the children so as to broaden their horizons.

 How do I book a trip?